Amir Reko

 Amir Reko (born 1963), known by his nom de guerre Makedonac ("the Macedonian"), is a Bosnian-Danish entrepreneur and former military officer in the Yugoslav People's Army (JNA) and commander in the Army of the Republic of Bosnia and Herzegovina (ARBiH) during the Bosnian War (1992–1995).
 He is best known for saving the lives of 45 Bosnian Serb civilians in 1992.

 Early life

 An ethnic Bosniak, Reko was born in the hamlet of Gudelj of the village Jošanica in Foča in eastern Bosnia.
 During World War II his grandmother was saved by a Serb.

 He went to the primary school in the village of Ustikolina, after which he moved to Sarajevo and graduated from the middle technical school in 1982.
 He graduated from the Army military school in 1986 as an infantry soldier.
-He served as an officer (časnik) in Novo Mesto (in Slovenia), Gospić (Croatia), Pljevlja (Montenegro), Bitola (Macedonia), Zaječar (Serbia).
+He served as an officer (časnik) in Novo Mesto (in Slovenia), Gospić (Croatia), Pljevlja (Montenegro), Bitola (Macedonia), and Zaječar (Serbia).